ndbroadbent/turbo-sprockets-rails3/README.md

 You won't be able to do an 'incremental update' on heroku, since your `public/assets` folder will be empty at the start of each push.
-However, this gem can still cut your precompile time in half, since it only compiles assets once to generate both digest and non-digest assets.
+However, this gem can still cut your precompile time in half, since it only needs to compile assets once.

-If you want to make the most of `turbo-sprockets-rails3`, you can run `assets:precompile` on your local machine and commit the compiled assets.
-When you push compiled assets to Heroku, it automatically skips the `assets:precompile` task.
+However, if you want to make the most of `turbo-sprockets-rails3`, you can run `assets:precompile` on your local machine and commit the compiled assets.
+When you push compiled assets to Heroku, it will automatically skip the `assets:precompile` task.

 I've automated this process in a Rake task for my own projects.
-It uses a temporary deploy repo so you can keep working, and it also rebases and amends the assets commit so your repo doesn't grow out of control.
-You can find my deploy task in a gist at https://gist.github.com/3802355.
-Save this file to `lib/tasks/deploy.rake`, and run `rake deploy` to deploy your app to Heroku.
+My task creates a deployment repo at `tmp/heroku_deploy` so that you can keep working while deploying, and it also rebases and amends the assets commit to keep your repo's history from growing out of control.
+You can find the deploy task in a gist at https://gist.github.com/3802355.
+Save this file to `lib/tasks/deploy.rake`, make sure you have added a `heroku` remote to your repo, and you will now be able to run `rake deploy` to deploy your app to Heroku.

 ## Debugging